rltvty/chromebox-kubernetes/README.md

 Note: The recovery button (and booting to recovery mode) are a function of the stock firmware.
 If you've flashed a custom firmware on your box (either as part of a standalone setup or otherwise), the recovery button has no function and the ChromeOS recovery mode doesn't exist.

+## Enable USB Booting

+After in developer mode, the box will show the "scary" boot screen, and then continue to boot into Chromeos.
+After it finshes, press `ctrl-alt-F2` to get a shell.

+* login with `chronos` user.
+* `sudo su` to get root
+* `eanble_dev_usb_boot` to enable usb booting

 ## Installing the base OS